about the festival

 OUR FESTIVAL EXPERIENCE

-A Three-Day Celebration of Art & Community
+A Two-Day Celebration of Art & Community

 OUR COMMITMENT TO EMERGING TALENT